Specialized surgeons provide relief from GERD with state-of-the art surgical procedures

-Heartburn is what most people feel from time to time when acid occasionally flows backward (refluxes) up into the esophagus, where it causes discomfort.
-But GERD is when this reflux occurs chronically, causing pain and sometimes damaging the esophageal lining.
-If left untreated, GERD does more than simply keep you in misery.
-It can lead to Barrett’s esophagus, a condition marked by destruction of the lining of the esophagus, and that can develop into esophageal cancer.
+Most people feel heartburn when acid flows backward, or refluxes, into the esophagus, causing discomfort.
+But GERD is when the reflux occurs chronically, causing pain and sometimes damaging the esophageal lining.
+If left untreated, GERD can lead to Barrett’s esophagus, a condition marked by destruction of the lining of the esophagus, and that can develop into esophageal cancer.

-At North Texas Surgical Oncology Associates, our skilled, experienced and board-certified surgeons offer the complete range of state-of-the-art anti-reflux surgeries to cure reflux.
+At North Texas Surgical Oncology Associates (NTSOA), our skilled, experienced and board-certified surgeons offer the complete range of state-of-the-art anti-reflux surgeries.
 Specifically, we address the failure of the lower esophageal sphincter (LES).

-The LES is the muscle between the esophagus and the stomach that opens to allow food to flow from the esophagus into the stomach.
-Quite importantly, the LES also closes to prevent the stomach’s acidic contents from refluxing into the esophagus, where it can damage the lining.
+The LES muscle, located between the esophagus and the stomach, opens to allow food to flow.
+It also closes to prevent the stomach’s acidic contents from refluxing into the esophagus, where it can damage the lining.
 GERD occurs when the LES is defective and no longer prevents reflux, which may cause the following symptoms:

 - Chest pain